 - a MIB for managing the Telephone Modem Return Path (Telco Return) for 1-way cable modems. (draft-ietf-ipcdn-tri-mib-01.txt)

 - a MIB for managing the Baseline Privacy system for DOCSIS. (draft-ietf-ipcdn-bpi-mib-01.txt), (draft-ietf-ipcdn-bpiplus-mib-00.txt)

 - a MIB for managing the Quality of Service parameters for a Cable Data Network. (draft-ietf-ipcdn-qos-mib-02.txt)

 - a MIB for managing Multicast (IGMP) over a Cable Data Network. (draft-ietf-ipcdn-igmp-mib-00.txt)

 - a MIB for CMTS based customer management (draft-ietf-ipcdn-subscriber-mib-00.txt)

 - Revisions to the Proposed Standard RF and CM MIBs to address SNMPv3 and IPv6 compliance and interoperability issues.

 Goals and Milestones:

-Submit design goals Internet-Draft to IESG for publication as an RFC
+Submit Baseline Privacy MIB to IESG for publication as a Standards Track RFC